Language skills can be used in almost any career, and particularly in businesses that trade internationally

 - read pages of text and pick out the essential points.

 Some graduates pursue postgraduate qualifications in interpreting or translating.
 This can help with competition for jobs and demonstrates a certain level of professional expertise.

-You can choose to specialise in an area of language study that interested you during your undergraduate degree, for example European studies.
+You can choose to specialise in an area of language study that interested you during your undergraduate - European studies, for example.

-Some graduates choose to study abroad in order to increase their chances of getting an international career.
+Choosing to study abroad can increase your chances of developing an international career.

-As modern language graduates pursue a range of careers, further study or training in subjects such as marketing, finance, business, IT and journalism are popular, and for some careers, such as law and teaching, postgraduate qualifications are essential.
+Further study or training in the subject you wish to develop your career, for example marketing, finance, business, IT and journalism, may be helpful.
+For some careers, such as law and teaching, postgraduate qualifications are essential.

 What do modern language graduates do?